 One of the important pieces of history with this church is Jorgen Moe.
 Beginning with the summer of 1841, Moe would travel throughout southern Norway researching folklore and collecting stories.
 In what seems to be almost opposite in thinking, Moe was appointed a professor of theology in 1845.
 He was ordained in 1853 and spent ten years serving the Olberg and Sigdal churches.

 During this time there, he wrote many famous poems, like den gamle Mester (The Old Master).
 This was a poem about an old tree that stood near the church.
-It is still standing and we stopped to see it.
+It is still standing.
 Nordet refused to get off the bus, but wanted his picture taken with the tree.

 From 1863 to 1874 he served several other parishes.
 In 1875 he became Bishop in the Diocese of Agder.